-- But, if the back blows do not help the choking child, move on to abdominal thrusts, also called Heimlich maneuver.
-These squeeze the air out of the lungs and may help dislodge the blockage.
-However, if you are not trained to perform this, it might hurt the child.
+However, if the back blows do not help the choking child, move on to abdominal thrusts, also called Heimlich maneuver.
+This squeezes the air out of the lungs and may help dislodge the blockage.
+It is important to recognize that if you are not trained to perform this, it might hurt the child.

 What to do when an adult is choking?

 Adults, even the elderly are also prone to choking.
 Usually, adults choke on food items that get lodged in the throat.

 What To Do When Someone Is Choking - First Aid Training - St John Ambulance

 If the person is conscious and can cough the obstruction out, let them cough forcibly.
 If the person stops coughing, gagging, or breathing, call the ambulance and provide care.

 If the coughing does not work, help the patient bend forward.
 By using the heel of your hand, provide five blows in the middle part of the two shoulder blades.
 This will help dislodge the obstruction in the airway.